-Turnbull Wine Cellars is located about half a mile north of the Oakville Crossroad on the East side of Highway 29.
-They own over 200 acres in the Napa Valley and produce in the range of 30,000 cases per year, certainly a lot larger than many of the wineries we have visited on this project, but in the overall size of wineries, they are still fairly small.
+Turnbull Wine Cellars is located about half a mile north of the Oakville Crossroad on the east side of Highway 29.
+The winery owns over 200 acres in the Napa Valley and produces approximately 30,000 cases per year, certainly a lot larger than many of the wineries we have visited on this project, but in world of wine, they are still fairly small.
 Their name goes back to the 13th century when a court member saved his king’s life by “turning” an attacking bull away from the king.
 The king came up with a neat motto after this incident, “fortune favors the bold”.
-Interpret this saying how you like; it certainly has some truth with some of the boutique Napa wineries producing big bold Cabernets.
+Interpret this saying how you like, but it certainly has some truth with some the Napa wineries producing big bold Cabernet Sauvignon wines.

 A Tesla electric vehicle charging station is located on site.
-For more information, visit: www.turnbullwines.com
+For more information, or to join their wine club, visit: www.turnbullwines.com